 A virtual tour through the different laboratories and rooms of our chair as well as the associated halls and the equipment located there can be found here.

 The research focus of our chair lies in the new and further development of metallic materials with the inclusion of the relevant processes.

 SUSTAINABLE AND INNOVATIVE

 Our concept is characterized by innovative research under the responsibility for sustainable development and responsible use of energy and resources.

-We have a diverse team of PostDocs, PhD students, student assistants supported by technical and administrative staff.
+The LWT is staffed by a diverse team of PostDocs, PhD students and student employees, supported by technical and administrative staff.